blachat/android-fetch/README.md

     * List items color will change based on group it belongs to
   * Allows user to select an item from the list
     * Animate and navigates to details fragment
     * (Can be used to show additional details to the user)
+  * Allow user to filter list based on group